benlindsay/benblog/source/_posts/2015-12-24-getting-more-out-of-vim.markdown

 5. Open Vim and type `:Helptags` to update the help menu in Vim.

 And just like that you're all set up with your new plugin.
 If you ever want to remove or temporarily disable a plugin, just delete the cloned repo (`rm -rf ~/.vim/bundle/nerdtree`) or move it somewhere else (`mv ~/.vim/bundle/nerdtree /any/other/path`).

+##2.
+Practice Navigation

+The ability to navigate around Vim without having to leave the keyboard home row is in my opinion its biggest time-saving feature, but it takes a bit of practice to get the hang of it.
+The resources I listed above are great references to look back on if you forget some commands.

+The best thing to start practicing is maneuvering with the `hjkl` keys instead of the arrow keys.
+It's strange at first, but it becomes second nature soon enough.
+To make best use of this navigation technique, keep in mind that you want to be in __Normal__ mode instead of __Insert__ mode any time you aren't adding text to your file.
+Get in the habit of hitting `ESC` or the equivalent `CTRL-C` (I prefer `CTRL-C`) any time you take a break from typing so you don't start adding a bunch of h's, j's, k's , and l's to your file.
+Here's a silly [game](http://vim-adventures.com) you can play if you want to have fun while practicing Vim navigation.

+Here's a short list of the other navigation techniques (all used in __Normal__ mode) I use most frequently:

+* Navigation Between Lines
+    1. `28G` moves to line 28.
+Have `:set nu` typed somewhere in your `~/.vimrc` file so the line numbers show up when you're in Vim.
+    2. `gg` or `G` move to the top or bottom of the file, respectively.
+    3. `/foo` moves to the next place "foo" is found in the document (case sensitive).
+Typing `n` then moves to the next one and typing `N` moves to the previous one.
+* Navigation Within a Line
+    1. `0` and `$` move to the beggining and end of the line, respectively.
+    2. `W` and `B` are good ways to move right and left, respectively, faster than `h` and `l`.
+They move forward and backword one WORD.
+(In Vim, WORDS ar)
+    3. `fh` moves to the next occurrence of the character "h" within the line. `th` does the same thing but places the cursor just before the "h" instead of right on it.